 With this parameter, you can create detailed indentations on the surface of the material you create.
 You can use any image or procedural texture, including greyscale.
 Bump map actually creates false roughened surfaces using texture on the surface.
 There is no change in the polygons of the object (you need to use displacement for it).
 For example, when the camera angle is parallel to the surface, the bump may lose its effect.
 In practice, it is important to use the bump (or normal / displacement) parameter in material creation because each surface is made up of small indentations.
 For the simplest use of the bump parameter, select image texture or octane procedural texture (eg noise) in the textures section.
 Then, if you are going to use image texture, load the image and select float from the options.
 Your use of Vram will be reduced when you choose this.
 Remember to use float in any situation where you need to use Greyscale image texture.
 All of these will be explained in more detail in the "Using Texture" section.

 We can say that this parameter is more advanced than bump.
 The difference from Bump is the use of surface normals through the Red, Green, and Blue channels to create detailed indentations on the surface.
 To create a normal map you need to use software such as ZBrush, Mudbox, Bitmap2Material or Xnormal.
-In the Normal Map, there is also an intervention using only normals on the surface of the object, except that it does not change the topology of the object as it does in the bump.
+In the Normal Map, there is also an intervention using only normals on the surface of the object.
+It does not change the topology of the object though.

 Unlike Bump and Normal, this parameter changes the vertexes of your object using a greyscale image and creates a real surface based on the image you are using.
 For your Displacement Map to work well, your object must have a UV map.
 It is also very important that you have enough vertices / polygons of your object.
 The advantage of this parameter is that it creates extremely realistic surface indents.
 When you look at the camera from any angle, your surface will look detailed in every sense.
 Do not think of using Displacement just to create small indentations.
 For example, you can displace your object using a complexly shaped image of only black and white colors, and you can get rid of some modeling at this point.
 Unfortunately, every good thing has a price: Displacement is a process that requires a lot of computation and Vram.
 We recommend that you fully determine your purpose and use it.
 Displacement will be described in more detail in the chapter "Using Textures / Displacement".